 The South African sun taught us the importance of protecting yourself against the sun's harmful UV rays while enjoying time outdoors.
 We aim to share our sun protection expertise with you by offering you a wide range of stylish, fashionable, premium quality sun hats, many of them with the highest grade of sun protection: UPF50+.

-Samples of our sun protective hats are tested by the Photobiology Laboratory at MEDUNSA and carry the in vitro SPF Test Certificate, symbolising that they have undergone the SPF-testing procedure as developed by Diffey and Robson, and meet the requirements of the Australian and South African test methods on the Optometrics SPF 290 Analyser.
+Samples of our sun protective hats are tested in a Photobiology Laboratory at the Medical University of South Africa (MEDUNSA) and meet the requirements of both the Australian and South African test methods on the Optometrics SPF 290 Analyser.

-Thus, when consumers see a UPF label on an item of clothing, they can be confident about the listed level of protection.
+Therefore, when you see a UPF50+ swing tag or label on our products, you can be confident about the listed level of protection.